Making an employee quit is way more difficult than hiring an employee.

 Using this, a manager can also restrict an employee by making them stay for long working hours.

 Restrictions can also be made on breaks taken during the working hours.
-This will create pressure on their freedom in office which will result in quitting the job.
+This will create pressure on their freedom in an office which will result in quitting the job.

 19. No more team outing activities with them: